Transfer Credit and Advanced Standing

 - Only the graduate credit earned within 10 years of a Northeastern Seminary degree conferral may be applied toward degree requirements

-- Only the graduate credits earned at an institution accredited by a recognized accrediting body will be considered for transfer
+- Only the graduate credits earned at an institution accredited by a recognized accrediting body will be considered for transfer.
+Students may be asked for a letter of good standing from their prior seminary as part of the admissions process at Northeastern Seminary.

 - Graduate credits earned at an Association of Theological Schools (ATS) accredited seminary/graduate school with a grade of C+ or higher (2.3 on a scale of 4.0) or a non-ATS-accredited seminary/graduate school with a grade of B or higher (3.0 on a scale of 4.0) will be eligible for transfer consideration